December 21 ,2018

 6 Common Home Security Mistakes

 Having an affordable home security system is a great way to protect your home and your family.
-But that does not mean that you can just forget about all of the other things you need to do to ensure the security of your home.
+But that does not mean that you can just forget about all of the other things you need to do to ensure the safety of your home.

-Thousands of homes are broken into every day, and many of these incidents are partially the result of homeowners doing things (or failing to do things) that compromise their home security.
+Thousands of homes are broken into every day, and many of these incidents are partially the result of homeowners doing things (or failing to do things) that compromise their home alarm.
 In this post, we are going to look at some of the most common security mistakes people make at their homes.

 1. Not Locking Doors or Windows